 A tad more sophisticated than your average Celtic tavern, this dimly lit and homely pub, not far from Las Ramblas, serves not only Guinness and Murphys (as you might expect from an Irish bar) but a range of tasty international beers like Amstel and Paulaner, and five artesan beers including Sierra Nevada Torpedo and Pale Ale and Manchester Bitter.
 They also have a delicious range of those Swedish Rekorderlig ciders if you fancy a change!

 The Loch Inn

-There are many Irish and British pubs in Barcelona, but when it comes to beer selection one stands out: The Loch Inn.
-Instead of the rather plain Estrella, they've gone for the far superior Estrella Galicia on tap.
-Instead of a typical international premier lager, they've selected the marvelous original Czech Budva (from which the American Budweiser originated - however don't worry they are chalk and cheese in terms of taste!).
+Instead of the rather plain Estrella, here at Loch Inn they've gone for Estrella Galicia on tap - a vast improvement in our humble opinion.
+And rather than the usual international premier lagers served at expat joints, they've selected the marvelous original Czech Budva (from which the American Budweiser originated - however don't worry they are chalk and cheese in terms of taste!).
 Also on tap are the well-loved Fransizkaner and Leffe (Ruby) beers, whilst in the bottle you'll find various numbers by Scottish brewers BrewDog and a mouthwatering selection of ales such as Spitfire, East India Pale Ale and Bishop's Finger (which we have been assured is more appetizing than it sounds).

 Run by two beer aficionados from San Francisco, since 2010, this homely joint in Raval has quickly become a favourite calling place for Barcelona's hopsters.
 With ten taps offering a variety of brews, including the likes of Anchor (California) and Brew Dog (Scotland), there's an ale with your name on it at eSe eFe.
 Don't miss their weekly 'Hoppy Mondays' when a new hard-to-find malt goes on showcase, whilst at the weekends there's live jams and concerts.